 Large pieces of jasper were no longer needed for making spear points after about A.D.
 500, when the bow and arrow was adopted in this region.
 The presence of some arrow tips here indicates that people continued to come here, either to live seasonally or on hunting and gathering forays from villages or hamlets elsewhere.

 During the A.D.
 1600s the population in the region appears to have decreased significantly.
 The reasons for this decrease remain unclear.
-During the 1700s Indian groups from the east and the south, for example the Delaware and the Shawnee, moved through Central Pennsylvania on their way to safer areas.
+During the 1700s Native groups from the east and the south, for example the Delaware and the Shawnee, moved through Central Pennsylvania on their way to safer areas.
 Some of them stayed in this region for varying periods.
-These Indians had adopted many European customs by them.
-Pennsylvania Indian groups divided their loyalties between the English and the French and later between the English and the Colonies during the wars of the 1700s.
+These Natives had adopted many European customs by then.
+Pennsylvania Native groups divided their loyalties between the English and the French and later between the English and the Colonies during the wars of the 1700s.
 After the Revolutionary War almost all the Indians left the territory of Pennsylvania; many of them moved west, first to Ohio and later to Oklahoma.